ThaddeusWu/ScIsoX/README.md

   "diptest",    # For multimodality tests
-  "scales",     # For scale transformations "gridExtra",  # For arranging multiple plots "magrittr"    # For pipe operations
+  "scales",     # For scale transformations "gridExtra",  # For arranging multiple plots "magrittr",    # For pipe operations
+  "MASS"             # For statistical functions
 )

 # Check and install missing required packages